TEAMuP-dev/HARP/model_validation/README.md

 component is an output type in HARP, so it never needs an input at all.)

-Audio is written with soundfile, so `ext` accepts any format this libsndfile build can write, and one it cannot write is a configuration error too.
-For a track input the extension is used as given.
-For a generic file input it is a preference, since a component that accepts only other extensions is given one it accepts instead.
-Each distinct set of properties is generated once and reused for the rest of the run.
+Audio is written with soundfile, so `ext` accepts any format this libsndfile build can write, and one it cannot write is a configuration error.

+`ext` is set per media kind (_i.e._ audio or midi), and applies wherever a file of that kind is synthesized.
+That includes generic file inputs, because a `gr.File` accepting `.wav` or `.flac` is a generic file input in HARP terms rather than an audio track, and what it gets handed is still a synthesized audio clip.
+Only `gr.Audio` is an audio track, and only `.mid` or `.midi` file types make a MIDI track.

+An audio or MIDI track gets the configured extension as given.
+For a generic file input it is a preference instead, since the component's declared `file_types` are a contract and one `ext` setting spans every model.
+A component accepting only other formats is given one it accepts, and one whose accepted types cannot be synthesized at all, such as a bespoke binary format, has its case skipped with a message naming the input.
+When a specific input needs a specific file, name it in a test case's `files` entry.

+A file for each distinct set of properties is generated once and reused for the rest of the run.

 ### Step 1: find the model's control labels